odlgroup/odl/doc/source/odl.set.space.rst

 the `Rice Vector Library
 <http://www.trip.caam.rice.edu/software/rvl/rvl/doc/html/>`_ (RVL).

-The abstract :class:`LinearSpace` class is intended for quick prototyping.
+The abstract `LinearSpace` class is intended for quick prototyping.
 It has a number of abstract methods which must be overridden by a subclass.
 On the other hand, it provides automatic error checking and numerous attributes and methods for convenience.